 How to Roast Veggies

-Prepare some melted butter with seasonings of choice (salt, pepper, spices).
+- Prepare some melted butter with seasonings of choice (salt, garlic salt, pepper, spices).
 Toss the veggies in the butter and seasoning mixture until well coated.

 A Note About Frozen Veggies: Yes, you can roast veggies from a frozen state to roasted bliss (time will obviously be longer).
 However, I’d recommend sticking to either fresh veggies or thawed veggies that have been pat dry as these options will be less mushy.